Empress Gin Review

 While visiting Victoria Distillers up in British Columbia where this indigo gin is made, I shared the above-left photo on my Instagram.
 I soon received multiple direct messages saying something along the lines of “that color cannot be good for you.”

 Despite the popularity of butterfly pea blossom in cocktails these days, there are still a lot of people who have never seen a naturally occurring color quite like this before.
 There is nothing artificial or radioactive about this color… it’s all from a small blue flower.

 The stuff is clearly very popular on social media; appearing deep blue, then as the pH levels change (i.e. add citrus or tonic) the color shifts to a soft purple-pink before your eyes.
-It’s beautiful, but is it any good?
+It’s beautiful… and actually really good.

 Empress Gin is made with 8 botanicals:

 Juniper (because hey, it’s a gin!)

 Butterfly Pea Blossom